Stephana-Jolly/Stephana-Jolly/README.md

 💻 Aspiring Data Analyst & Developer with a passion for solving real-world problems through code and data.
 🎓 Lifelong learner focused on AI, machine learning, and web development.
 🛠️ I build projects that combine intelligence and interactivity — from smart gesture systems to analytics dashboards.
-🌱 Currently exploring: Deep Learning, TensorFlow, and Full Stack Development.
+🌱 Currently exploring: Data Science,Deep Learning, TensorFlow, and Full Stack Development.

 ---